On Harnessing Idle Compute at the Edge for Foundation Model Training: Training Framework and Method

-\mypar{Scheduling Workflow} \sys requires devices to register upon joining and report their compute and communication capabilities, including uplink (UL) and downlink (DL) bandwidth.
-Since GEMM shapes repeat across layers, the cost model optimization is solved once per device set and reused thereafter.
-Our hybrid tensor parallelism adapts DL-to-UL bandwidth asymmetry for each device by shaping the row–column assignments accordingly.
+Our hybrid tensor parallelism adapts DL-to-UL bandwidth asymmetry for each device by shaping the row–column assignments accordingly (in~\autoref{fig:transformer-dag}~\myc{b}).
 To maximize efficiency, \sys overlaps communication and computation using parallel threads and a stream-based protocol (\eg gRPC~\cite{grpc}): rows and columns are downloaded, GEMMs computed, and results uploaded concurrently.
 Device departures are detected via disconnect events; unfinished GEMM outputs are identified using bookkeeping, and the remaining work is rescheduled by re-invoking the cost model.
+Non-GEMM operations (layer normalization, activation functions, softmax) are computed locally on the PS, with negligible compute overhead (Table~\ref{tab:llama_flops}).

+This placement is deliberate: \sys offloads compute-bound GEMMs to edge accelerators while keeping memory-bandwidth-bound stages such as optimizer updates and other non-GEMM operators on the PS's host DRAM and CPU~\cite{zero-offload}.